chinamike65/hugo-tuolesi/content/book2/book2en.md

 Originally, he shouldn't wear a hat when he sees Master, and he has to take off his hat when he sees Master, but he still wears a hat.

-When I came in, the master said who you are, I can't see it.
+When I came in, the master said who you are, I can't see you.

 But when he approached, Master said, "Hey, why are you wearing a hat to see Master?"
 It was because he forgot to take off his hat when he was nervous.

 Then the master said, "Come closer, I don't know who you are.

-Where is your head?
-"He said, "Master, your head is under the hat.
+Where is your head? "

+He said, "Master, your head is under the hat.
 Just now, under that hat was my head."

 "So the naked eye can have it or not, and the wise eye can see everything.